Template-Based Probes Are Imperfect Lenses for Counterfactual Bias Evaluation in LLMs: Discussion

+We hypothesize that the disparities observed in Section \ref{results} associated with the White group are due to the prevalence of markedness in LLM pretraining text.
+A key assumption underlying unmarked representations is that humans are adept at recognizing unstated implications in text.
+LLMs trained solely on unstructured next-token prediction, which underpins almost all modern LLM pretraining, may lack the ability to perceive such implications, resulting in surprising behavior.
+Using templates that represent group membership through explicit description likely makes certain text appear uncommon for traditionally unmarked groups.
+As such, these templates may lead to artificially elevated error rates in LLMs, skewing bias measurements in unpredictable ways and clouding the lens provided by datasets of this structure.
+To this end, Appendix \ref{sexuality_and_gender_results} provides an extended set of results showing that similar irregularities arise when considering unmarked groups for sexuality and gender, providing additional supporting evidence for this hypothesis.

-Alternatively, the inclusion of datasets explicitly correcting for markedness in the pretraining of LLMs could help better align template-based text.
-Table \ref{span_table} provides a small indication that the newest LLMs, trained on increasingly large and multilingual datasets, show improvements in the overall size of the measured gaps.
+Including datasets that explicitly correct for markedness in LLM pretraining could better align template-based text.
+Appendix \ref{appendix_span_table} suggests that more recent LLMs, trained on larger multilingual datasets, show improvements in measured gap sizes.
 Both Llama-3-8B and Mistral-7B have the smallest difference between the most positive and negative gaps for Negative-Sentiment FPR, averaged over the three datasets.
-Llama-3-8B also produces the lowest average value for this difference for Positive-Sentiment FPR.
-Given that the gaps for the White group often represent one of the extreme gaps in the experiments, this suggests that newer models might also be less affected by markedness.
+Llama-3-8B also produces the lowest average difference for Positive-Sentiment FPR.
+Given that White-group gaps often rank among the extremes, this suggests newer models may be less affected by markedness.

-In this paper, several unexpected bias measurements with respect to race were presented.
-Rather than representing a true social bias in LLMs, it is conjectured that the observed outliers are due to a misalignment of the template-based bias probes and the underlying LLM pretraining data due to markedness.
-These results highlight an important weakness in the commonly applied approach to counterfactual bias quantification.
-In future work, we aim to design experiments to further confirm the misalignment conjecture.
-Additionally, we intend to investigate whether multimodal models can overcome the issues highlighted here.
+The studies and results above, and in the appendix, suggest that markedness may indeed play a role in the experimental observations of this work.
+However, empirical validation of the conjecture that markedness is the mechanism introducing the effects observed in Section \ref{results} likely requires that an LLM be trained from scratch using a dataset with ``consistent'' marking.
+Thereafter, the gaps across demographics would be re-assessed using the same template-based probes.
+The size and availability of LLM pretraining data make constructing such a dataset quite challenging.
+Moreover, the computational resources required to properly pretrain an LLM are substantial.
+As such, this valuable study is deferred to future work.